Franco homage to be dropped from Spanish town | DW | 28.05.2019

 Guadiana del Caudillo will alter its name to distance itself from the regime of Francisco Franco.
 The former Spanish dictator inaugurated the town in the 1950s, but change is coming due to a shift in local politics.

-A town in the west of Spain, near the Portuguese border, is set to change its name to disassociate itself with former Spanish dictator Francisco Franco.
+A town in the west of Spain, near the Portuguese border, is set to change its name to dissociate itself from former Spanish dictator Francisco Franco.

 Guadiana del Caudillo is located in the region of Extremadura and has a population of just over 2,000.